ffund/compe-design-project/lab1/getting-started-sbc.md

 ## Establish a connection over a personal network

-Since you may sometimes need to attend lab sessions from home, you should make sure that you can connect to your Pi even outside the lab (when the `ece4313` network is not available to you.)
+Before you leave the lab, you should also make sure that you can connect to your Pi even outside the lab (when the `ece4313` network is not available to you.)
 It's important that you are able to connect to your Pi outside of this lab:

-* in case you have to attend a lab session from home because you have symptoms, or are quarantining due to potential exposure,
-* in case we all have to attend a lab session from home, either because the University switches to remote learning or because the instructor has symptoms or is quarantining,
-* in case you don't finish a lab assignment during the lab session, and want to do the rest at home,
+* when you don't finish a lab assignment during the lab session, and want to do the rest at home,
+* in case you have to attend a lab session from home because you are not feeling well,
 * for later in the semester - so that you can work on your project outside of scheduled lab sessions.

 You can use your mobile phone or laptop to create a WiFi hotspot, and configure your Pi to connect to this hotspot.
 However,